-Thus, the $LoadFactor \, LF{\tau}$ is determined by the bottleneck resource during time unit t.
+Thus, the LoadFactor LF_t is determined by the bottleneck resource during time unit t.
 However, the duration of one requested period T may cover multiple time units; we therefore use the average LoadFactor over the time units.

 Focus of the request for a given time period: represents a central point in space where a MC is likely to spend the maximum amount of time during a given chunk of a request.
-When the mobility patterns of clients are unknown, we use the starting position as the focus, and adjust it at runtime using information from mobility tracking.
+When without knowing the mobility pattern, we use the starting position as the focus, and adjust it at runtime using information from mobility tracking.
 Note that the entire request can be divided into chunks with each chunk having its own focus.
 Section 3.3 presents an algorithm for calculating the focus.

-VS factor: In order to evaluate the benefit of choosing $VS_j$ for a time period T of request R, we define a VS factor based on $VS_j$ availability, the current load and the distance between the $VS_j$ and the focus of the request R as:
+VS factor: In order to evaluate the benefit of choosing VS_j for a time period T of request R, we define a VS factor based on VS_j availability, the current load and the distance between the VS_j and the focus of the request R as:

-$$VS\ factor(j,R,T) = \frac{ava(j,T)}{LoadFactor(j,R,T)dist(j,R)}, \ where$$

-$$ava(j,T) = \begin{cases} 1, \ if\ VS_j \ is\ available\ at\ T\ ;\\ 0, \ otherwise \end{cases}$$
+$$VS \ factor(j,R,T) = \frac{ava(j,T)}{load(j,R) dist(j,R)}, \quad where: load(j,R) = LoadFactor(j,R,T);$$ (2) $$ava(j,T) = \begin{cases} 1, \ if \ VS_j \ is \ available \ at \ T; \ dist(j,R) = dist \ from VS_j \ to \ R's \ focus during T. \\ 0, \ otherwise \end{cases}$$

-$$dist(j,R) = dist\ from VS_j \ to\ R's\ focus during T\ .$$

-MM Segment: A multimedia object with total service duration $R_d$ (if continuous execution) is divided into N uniform sized segments of size $S_d$ . ( $R_d = N S_d$ ).
+MM Segment: A multimedia object with total service duration R_d (if continuous execution) is divided into N uniform sized segments of size S_d . ($R_d = N^ S_d$).

-3.1 A Generalized GRAMS Solution
+3.2 A Generalized GRAMS Solution

 Given a request R(VID, itinerary), where VID identifies the video object requested by the MC and the itinerary contains mobility information of the host (NULL, if no mobility information is available), we determine an appropriate VS allocation.
 A generalized GRAMS algorithm (See Fig 3) has three main steps.
-(1) PartitionServicePeriod() partitions the whole request service period into a fixed number of chunks that can potentially determine the number of VSS to be used for the request.
-(2) VolunteerServerAllocation() maps the chunks to specific VSS based on the load, availability and proximity.
-(3) MobilityBasedRescheduling() tracks the location of the mobile client (MC) and triggers rescheduling when the MC moves far away from the preassigned VS. We will describe each step in the following sections.
+(1) PartitionServicePeriod() partitions the whole request service period into a fixed number of chunks that can potentially determine the number of VSs to be used for the request.
+(2) VolunteerServerAllocation() maps the chunks to specific VSs based on the load, availability and proximity.
+(3) MobilityBasedRescheduling() keep track of the MC.
+If the MC moves far away from the preassigned VS, then rescheduling may be triggered.
+We will describe each step in the following sections.

 '''

-GeneralizedGRAMS(Request) {
+A Generalized GRAMS Algorithm

 BOOLEAN found = true;

 PartitionServicePeriod(); // step 1

 FOR each chunk

 IF (VolunteerServerAllocation() == null) THEN found = false;

-IF (found) THEN MobilityBasedRescheduling() ELSE Reject the request; }
+IF (found) THEN MobilityBasedRescheduling() ELSE Reject the request;

 '''

-Fig. 3.
-Ageneralized GRAMS Algorithm
+Fig. 3.. generalized GRAMS

-- Step 1.
-Partition Service Period: We initially partition the service period using one of two possible strategies: (a) divide the whole service into uniform sized chunks, in multiple of $S_d$ , (b) use a Faststartup Partition, which attempts to reduce the replication latency for the first segment of the video replica by choosing a short initial chunk and treating the remaining service time as another large chunk. - Step 2.
+Step 1.
+Partition Service Period: We initially partition the service period using one of two possible strategies: (a) divide the whole service into uniform sized chunks, in multiple of S_d , (b) use a Faststartup Partition, which attempts to reduce the replication latency for the first segment of the video replica by choosing the first chunk as short as possible, and treats the remaining service time to be one big chunk.

+Step 2.
 Volunteer Server Allocation: We choose multiple VSs to startup the continuous media service immediately; this is implemented by a network flow algorithm devised in [17].
 Specifically, for each chunk of the service period, we choose the VS with the largest value of VS factor.
 If it is possible to find VSs for all chunks, there exists a scheduling solution; otherwise, the request is rejected.
 To calculate the VS factor (defined in section 3.1), we use the Euclidean distance between the VS and the chunk focus.
 Without knowledge of mobility pattern, we use the starting point to be the focus, and we present optimizations to the VS selection process in section 3.3 when knowledge of the host itineraries is available.